blckngm/titun/README.md

 Windows is supported.
 (TODO: document driver, GUI, specific configuration, etc.)

-If `Address` is specified in the configuration file, `titun` automatically configures the interface, as well as DNS servers and routes.

 ## MacOS X

 Mac OS X is supported.
 The interface name must be in the form of `utunN`, where `N` is a non-negative integer.

-If `Address` is specified in the configuration file, `titun` automatically configures the interface, as well as DNS servers and routes.